Placer County Genealogical Society

 Don Cortez of Three Ring Service have graciously donated a voicemail phone number for Placer County Genealogical Society.
 We will be listing this number in our publicity notices in the newspapers and other publications.
 The society will then have a permanent number regardless of the annual change of board members.
 The answering message will announce basic information and the upcoming PCGS meetings.
 Callers can leave messages for the board members, chair persons and the research committee.
 Thank You, Don Cortez

 If you are a new member or if you paid your dues twice last year, you may already be paid-up.
-Check your newsletter mailing label, the year after your last name indicates dues are paid through the end of that year.
+Check with our Registrar.

 Electronic Rate: This rate shall entitle members to receive electronic only access to and/or delivery of the corporation's newsletter and meeting notices.